metricly/metricly-docs/lbliii/content/integrations/AWS-Integration/_index.md

 4. The API is now available for use but has no data; you can request up to a year of cost billing data from AWS.

 ## Installation Methods
 The Access Key Method is no longer recommended; AWS recommends always using IAM Roles.
 Check out AWS’s Security Best Practices for more information.

-{{% children  %}}
+1. [CloudFormation Script][1]
+2. [IAM Method][2]
+3. [Access Keys][3]

 ## Plan to Create Multiple AWS Integrations?
 You can create multiple AWS integrations if you wish.
 If you haven’t created an AWS integration yet, continue with the installation instructions.